chuuuuu/sideproject/fullstack_tutorial/README.md

 Suppose you have two class, `Car` and `Wheel`, and every `Car` owns 4 `Wheel`.
 If you want to query a collection of `Car` with coresponding `Wheel`, you can write a single query to load all of them from the database server.
 However, orm will ask N + 1 queries to get all of them.
 This is so called `N+1 Problem`

 see more [link](https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping)

+### reset cache

+In this section, we reload the page when user logout.
+Also, invalidate all posts after user login.
+As the result, urql client will fetch the post data for the user logged in again.